joshgarlitos/vestview/README.md

 	pip install -r /path/to/requirements.txt

 ### To interact and load the database:
 First, ensure MongoDB installed on your computer. https://docs.mongodb.com/manual/installation/

-	Ensure mongod is running,
+Ensure mongod is running:

-        ```sudo mongod```
+    `sudo mongod`

-    *The following script will try to add data to the vestview/stocks collection. *It will raise errors if you have data that is inconsistent with the new schema* If it does raise, then run:
+The following script will try to add data to the vestview/stocks collection. *It will raise errors if you have data that is inconsistent with the new schema*If it does raise, then run:

-        ```python yfmongo.py --clear```
+    `python yfmongo.py --clear`

 If you want to add DJIA data for a specific data range:

-        ```python yfmongo.py --start MM/DD/YYYY --end MM/DD/YYYY```
+    `python yfmongo.py --start MM/DD/YYYY --end MM/DD/YYYY`

-    If you want to update the databases DJIA data fromt the most recent entry
-    to todays date:
+If you want to update the databases DJIA data from the most recent entry to todays date:

-        ```python yfmongo.py --update```
+    `python yfmongo.py --update`

 The data is stored in the following way:

-     {
+    ```{
             "Date": <python datetime object corresponding to day>
             "AAPL": {
                     "Adj_Close":float